First-Year and Sophomore Years

 - Expand your education by seeking summer jobs or internships in fields of interest.

-- Meet with a pre-law advisor to assess your academic, extracurricular and work experiences and to discuss the application process.
+- Meet with the Director of Pre-Professional Advising to assess your academic, extracurricular and work experiences and to discuss the application process.

 - Begin preparing for the LSAT; if you are ready, register for the June administration.

 - Secure a summer job or internship, if possible, in a law-related field.